Kurt Walter Bachstitz: Until emigration 1938

 Bachstitz was born as the child of the Jewish couple Liber Jacob Bachstitz and Mathilde Markowitz.
 His place of birth is arguable.
 All contemporary sources mention the formerly German Breslau (the present-day Polish Wrocław) as his place of birth.
 But Bachstitz requested for himself the Austrian village Raipoltenbach as his place of birth when he claimed at the U.S. Department of Labor for an extension of his temporary stay in 1931.
 He studied architecture in Paris, London and Vienna where he finished his studies with a diploma.
 On the outbreak of the First World War he was called up for military service and served between 1914 and 1918 as an officer, lastly in the rank of a troop captain.
 He served actively in the field until 1916, when he was severely wounded.
 He married Elfriede Pesé (died in 1918) with whom he had two children – a son Walter Werner Michael who died in 1943 by tuberculosis in Switzerland and a daughter, Margit Martha who died in South Africa in 1981.
 On 19 December 1918 he married his second wife Elisa ("Lilly") Emma Hofer.
 Lilly was a Protestant.
 Because of her Bachstitz converted to the evangelic faith.
 In 1919 he apparently lived and traded in Munich.
 In his diary Thomas Mann wrote about a meeting in Bachstitz' Munich apartment, where Mann bought a work from Bachstitz.
 He described him quite prerogatively as a "blond-Jewish" example of an "international culture-capitalistic profiteer".
 In 1920 he established an art dealership in the Hague named Kunsthandel K.W.
 Bachstitz (Bachstitz Gallery N.V.).
 Surinamestraat 11, He lived in Vienna and in Berlin and he created an internationally known company with art galleries in The Hague, New York City and Berlin.
 Lilly was the sister of art dealer Walter Andreas Hofer who had managed the Gallery in The Hague for a while and subsequently became an art buyer for Hermann Göring.

 In 1937 Bachstitz waived his Austrian citizenship.
 In 1938 the couple moved to The Hague.

 World War II

-Between the beginning of the German occupation in 1940 and 1941 Bachstitz sold a number of paintings to the "Sondernauftrag Linz" that was run by Hitler's Special Representative of the planned 'Führermuseum' in Linz, Hans Posse until his death in 1942.
+Between the beginning of the German occupation in 1940 and 1941 Bachstitz sold a number of paintings to the "Sonderauftrag Linz" that was run by Hitler's Special Representative of the planned 'Führermuseum' in Linz, Hans Posse until his death in 1942.

 Among the works sold to the Sonderauftrag were the following: